pnp/blog/content/weekly-agenda/23-12-18/index.md

 type: trending
 videos:
   - https://www.youtube.com/watch?v=QcI2quaKaJo
-draft: true
+draft: false
 ---

 We want to give you a better overview on what's happening each week.
 This is a summary blog post of all the community activities such as community calls and presenters, newly uploaded videos, upcoming events and more 🚀

 Get involved by joining a call!
 We host a variety of [community calls](https://aka.ms/community/calls) each week, where we demo solutions, announce new features and where you can connect with like-minded people.
 These calls are for everyone to join, simply download the recurrent invite and get involved.

-This is the agenda for the following week:
+This is the agenda for the upcoming week:

 ---